hanako0311/FindNest/README.md

 # Start the backend server
 should be in root folder
 npm run dev
-should be in root folder
-npm run start-server

 # Start the React frontend with Vite
 cd client